 Once you completely melt your caramel, keep the stove on low heat.
 This will make it so the caramel stays unhardened.

 Caramel Apples can last up to three weeks in the refrigerator.

 S’more Caramel Apples

-- 5 wooden sticks or popsicle sticks
+- 5 wooden sticks or skewers

-- 4 graham cracker sheets
+- 4 graham cracker sheets (broken into small pieces)

 - 2 cups mini marshmallows

 - To remove the wax from the apples: Bring a large pot of water to a boil (one large enough to fit all the apples).
 Add a few tablespoons of apple cider vinegar or a teaspoon of baking soda.
 Add apples and submerge for 30 seconds, then remove the apples and pat dry.
 Let cool completely before dipping.